S Pass Singapore 2026: Eligibility, Salary Requirements and How to Apply

 • It is with the full consent of the employee and must be expressed in the employment contract.

-In an employer who employs S-Pass holders as their employees, then they have to pay salary as:
+An employer who employs S Pass holders as their employees has to pay a salary as:

 • Pay salaries in electronic form

-• Start paying salaries through the electronic form from 3rd month of issue of S-Pass
+• Start paying salaries through the electronic form from the 3rd month of issue of the S-Pass

 • Maintain a record of salary payments of all employees.